Under pressure, U.S. Justice Department defends handling of Mueller report

 “The Department continues to work with the Special Counsel on appropriate redactions to the report so that it can be released to Congress and the public,” Kupec said in a statement.

-The House of Representatives Judiciary Committee on Wednesday authorized its chairman to subpoena the department to obtain Mueller’s full, unredacted report, moving closer to a legal clash with the Trump administration.
+The Judiciary Committee authorized Nadler on Wednesday to subpoena the department to obtain Mueller’s full report, moving closer to a legal clash with the Trump administration.

-Congress, not Barr, should determine what gets made public, Democratic Judiciary Committee Chairman Jerrold Nadler said on Thursday.
+Congress, not Barr, should determine what gets made public, Nadler said.
+He has yet to issue a subpoena.

 FBI Director Christopher Wray told Congress he had not seen Mueller’s report.